 Free School Meals

 We strongly encourage any families who are entitled to Free School Meals to register for the Pupil Premium.
 All students’ catering accounts at Perins appear exactly the same and there is nothing to identify that they are getting a free school meal.
 Students entitled to a free meal have their balance updated every day with the amount allocated for a free school meal.
 This money can only be used at lunch and any under-spend or missed meals cannot be carried forward to the next day.
 Parents can also add extra money to their balance if they wish, in exactly the same way as others, to buy items at break time or extra items at lunch time.

 The Pupil Premium at Perins

-The reports below detail how students were supported in the last academic year and our plans for supporting disadvantaged students in the current year, 2020-21.
-The next pupil premium strategy review will take place in August 2021.
+The reports above detail how students were supported in the last academic year and our plans for supporting disadvantaged students in the current year, 2021-22.
+The next pupil premium strategy review will take place in August.